liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/aws-keyspaces.md

     Replace `<keyspace>` with your own keyspace name and `<aws-region>` by the AWS region where your Keyspaces instance is deployed (for example `us-east-1`, `eu-west-1`, ...).

+    !!! note
+        Be careful to always specify the `compliancemode` parameter with the value `Liquibase` to avoid any unexpected behaviour when running the changelog.

 2. Add the following property in the `liquibase.properties` file to activate the compatibility mode with Amazon Keyspaces:

     ```